shauryashaurya/The-Silmaril/o-1001-The-Lord-of-the-Rings/README.md

 ### I just thought this was cool

 But it is still under development - eventually I want to be able to run scenario simulations for this one too, just like the Star Wars universe.
+**Update**:
+Just worked on building data for the Star Wars Trilogy - my brain is fried.
+As of now this is going to be frozen.
+Unless you, dear ontology enthusiast want to submit a PR. :)